10.3 Step 1: Conducting a Situational Analysis

 Gender, Age, and Stage of Life

 While demographic variables such as income, education, and marital status are important, we will look at gender, age, and stage of life and how they influence purchase decisions.
 Men and women need and buy different products (Ward & Thuhang, 2007).
 They also shop differently and in general, have different attitudes about shopping.
 You know the old stereotypes.
 Men see what they want and buy it, but women “try on everything and shop ‘til they drop.”
 There’s some truth to the stereotypes.
 That’s why you see so many advertisements directed at one sex or the other—beer commercials that air on ESPN and commercials for household products that air on Lifetime.
-Women influence fully two-thirds of all household product purchases, whereas men buy about three-quarters of all alcoholic beverages (Schmitt, 2008).
+In 2008, women influenced fully two-thirds of all household product purchases, whereas men bought about three-quarters of all alcoholic beverages (Schmitt).
 The shopping differences between men and women seem to be changing, though.
 Younger, well-educated men are less likely to believe grocery shopping is a woman’s job and would be more inclined to bargain shop and use coupons if the coupons were properly targeted at them (Hill & Harmon, 2007).
 One survey found that approximately 45 percent of married men actually like shopping and consider it relaxing.

 One study by Resource Interactive, a technology research firm, found that when shopping online, men prefer sites with lots of pictures of products and women prefer to see products online in a lifestyle context—say, a lamp in a living room.
 Women are also twice as likely as men to use viewing tools such as the zoom and rotate buttons and links that allow them to change the colour of products.